ShreejahTuladhar/PMS_webapp/SYSTEM_ARCHITECTURE.md

-# 🏗️ ParkSmart System Architecture
+# 🏗️ ParkSathi System Architecture
 ## 1Ox4Fox.Inc - Intelligent Parking Management System

 ---

 ## 🎯 **System Overview**

-ParkSmart is a comprehensive digital parking management system that combines real-time data processing, intelligent location services, and user-friendly interfaces to solve urban parking challenges.
+ParkSathi is a comprehensive digital parking management system that combines real-time data processing, intelligent location services, and user-friendly interfaces to solve urban parking challenges.
 The system uses a microservices architecture with modern web technologies to deliver a scalable, secure, and efficient parking solution.

 ---